 Here's the simple query to do that in Manifold, using one of Manifold's many SQL functions to merge the lines:

 INSERT INTO [merged roads] ([Name], [Length], [Geom]) SELECT [Name], Sum([Length]), GeomMergeLines([Geom]) FROM [roads] GROUP BY [Name];

-A few, simple lines of SQL can easily replace hundreds of lines in scripting code that re-invent the wheel for GIS packages that don't have SQL.
+A few, simple lines of SQL can easily replace hundreds of lines in Python code that re-invents the wheel for GIS packages that don't have SQL.
 Manifold can run the above query, but FME, Global Mapper, MapInfo, QGIS, and ArcGIS Pro cannot.
 For other examples, consider simple UPDATE queries, adding data with JOINs and other routine SQL queries.